 Sleeping well is a huge part of feeling well, but getting enough zzzzzs isn’t always easy.
 If counting sheep isn’t doing the trick, there are some simple things you can try to make falling asleep – and staying asleep – more achievable.

-- You're often unable to sleep
+- you're often unable to sleep

-- The strategies you normally use to get to sleep aren't working
+- the strategies you normally use to get to sleep aren't working

-- You're interested in finding a good sleeping routine
+Getting into a good sleeping routine

 - Exercise first thing in the morning, outdoors.
 Sunlight can help reset your body clock.